-The most predominant direct tax in India is income tax, which is governed by the Income Tax Act, 1961.
-Income is taxed based on progressive taxation, wherein the tax rate increases as the income increases.
+The income tax laws in India is governed by the Income Tax Act, 1961.
 The act contains provisions related to income calculations, exemptions, deductions, and tax rates.
+With effect from 1st April 2026, the Income Tax Act of 1961 will be replaced by the Income Tax Act 2025.

 Key Highlights